actualbudget/docs/docs/experimental/goal-templates.md

 ### Week Type
 If you have bills that cycle weekly, or like to base your budget on weeks, this is the template for you!
 This template is like the simple template but it uses weeks instead of months.
-You set the start day, and every 7 days starting from that day, you will get the requested amount budgetd.
+You set the start day, and every 7 days starting from that day, you will get the requested amount budgeted.
 See the table below for examples.

 <!-- prettier-ignore -->